 About the Temple Riders Association

-The Temple Riders Association (TRA) has organized Chapters throughout the United States, our membership will soon exceed 600.
-Our on-going objective is to find additional like-minded riders who prefer not to schedule rides on Sundays unless absolutely necessary*, who maintain Christian standards, who do not use alcohol or tobacco, and are free from profanity and off-color stories.
+The Temple Riders Association (TRA) has organized chapters throughout the United States.
+Our on-going objective is to find additional like-minded riders who prefer not to schedule rides on Sundays unless necessary*, who maintain Christian standards, and who refrain from the use of alcohol, tobacco, profanity, and off-colored stories while participating with the TRA.

-The TRA hosts many activities throughout the year including rides, dinners, and events of more spiritual nature, including--as our name suggests--visiting LDS Temples.
+The TRA hosts many activities throughout the year including rides, dinners, and events of a more spiritual nature, including- as our name suggests- visiting temples of The Church of Jesus Christ of Latter-day Saints.
 The TRA tries to schedule enough rides--both "temple" and "scenic"--to provide an opportunity for everyone to ride with us.
-Since its inception, members of the TRA have ridden to many LDS Temples and to every State in America, to Canada and Mexico.
-And, of course, that geography has now expanded to include Australia.
+Since its inception, members of the TRA have ridden to many temples, to every state in the US, to Canada, and to Mexico.
+And, of course, that geography has now expanded to include other countries as well.

 * Some TRA Rides last longer than one week, or the beginning and ending dates are such that a Sunday is included.
 In these instances, Ride Coordinators are urged to plan their ride schedule to include attendance at LDS Services in a Ward or Branch along the way.
 See the TRA Policy about riding on the Sabbath Day under Policies & Bylaws.